-When a person dies because of an unexpected accident at work, the victim’s surviving family members could be eligible to recover compensation for pain and suffering caused in the accident.
+When a person dies because of an unexpected accident at work, the victim’s surviving family members could be eligible to recover compensation for the pain and suffering caused in the accident.
 Though wrongful death laws are different in each state, the most common people that are eligible to sue when a family member dies at work include:

-- The victim’s spouse or life partner
+- The victim’s spouse or a life partner

 - Children or designated heirs of the deceased